blakea83/Getting-and-Cleaning-Data-Course-Project/README.md

     b2<-revalue(b1,c("1"=activity[1],"2"=activity[2],"3"=activity[3],"4"=activity[4],"5"=activity[5],"6"=activity[6]))

 26) Replacing the activities column in the data frame with the new column in labels.
+This satisfies step 3 where activities that were originally numbers were converted to a descriptive name.

     meanstd[,2]=b2

-31) Generating the average of each column for each activity of each subject
+31) Generating the average of each column for each activity of each subject.
+This satisfies step 4.

     d1<-ddply(meanstd,.(ID,Activity),numcolwise(mean))

-32) write the tidy data table to a txt file with no row names
+32) write the tidy data table to a txt file with no row names.
+The data is tidy because each observation is in a row  and each variable is in a column

   write.table(d1,file="data.txt",sep=",",row.names=FALSE)